gueronlj/go-react/README.md

 Realtime chat v2 (golang and react)

 ## To Do
-- display number of users in a room
 - randomly generate short Id for rooms
 - store users and rooms/messages in db